flojud/DocsChat/README.md

-# DocChat 📚🗣️
+# DocsChat 📚🗣️

-`docchat` is a command-line interface that let's you start a local streamlit server and interact with your documents.
+`docschat` is a command-line interface that let's you start a local streamlit server and interact with your documents.

 The chatbot utilizes a conversational retrieval chain to answer user queries based on the content of embedded documents.
 It leverages various NLP techniques, including language models and embeddings, to provide relevant responses.